ozkary/ozkary.github.io/_posts/2003/2023-05-06-ai-engineering-generate-code-from-user-stories.md

 ![ozkary-openai-generate-code-from-user-stories](../../assets/2023/ozkary-openai-user-story-flow.png "Generate Code from User Stories")

 In the Agile development methodology, user stories are used to capture requirements or a feature from the perspective of end user or customer.
 For code generation, developers can write user stories to capture the context, requirements and technical specification necessary to generate code.
 This user story can then be processed by the LLM models to generate the code.
-As an example, a user store could be written in this way:
+As an example, a user story could be written in this way:

 ```